 - Use OIT supported and approved enterprise cloud storage solutions to back up and protect University data from loss.

 - Have the campus public safety emergency notification client installed to ensure timely awareness of campus incidents.

 More information about the OIT supported and approved applications associated with the computer requirements listed above can be found on the OIT website.

 University employees and authorized individuals who are unable to meet all components of the standard must apply to OIT for a computer exception.
-If a compelling business reason exists, exceptions to the requirements outlined in this standard may be granted by the Provost and Executive COO in consultation with the VC/CIO.
+If a compelling business reason exists, exceptions to the requirements outlined in this standard may be granted by the Provost and Chief Operating Officer in consultation with the VC/CIO.
 Inquiries regarding exceptions should be made to the VC/CIO.

 University computers subject to specific data protections (e.g., federal regulations, data use agreements) that exceed the requirements identified within this Standard must meet whichever controls are more stringent.

 University computers not capable of meeting the requirements identified in this Standard must work with OIT Information Security to determine the appropriate compensating security controls for such computers.
 Should a computer be identified as high risk to the University network, it must be removed.

 Computers that do not meet the campus certified computer standards may pose a risk to the CU Boulder campus and its data.
 Per the Acceptable Use Policy, the Chief Information Officer or Information Security Officer may suspend a computer’s and/or an end-user's access to the campus network or any campus computing resources when it reasonably appears necessary to preserve the integrity, security, or functionality of campus computing resources.

 Authorized Individuals: This includes those in roles such as:

 - Person of Interest (POI): an individual affiliated with the university but not paid as an employee who is granted an IdentiKey for official university needs.